curityio/mcp-authorization-secured-api/README.md

 ### Secure Access Tokens

-The MCP client then receives a token response with an opaque access token and a limited scope:
+The MCP client then receives the following token response:

 ```json
 {